 The below graph illustrates Cylance’s growth rate compared to a selection of other publicly traded technology companies and the time they took to reach $100M in annual revenues, measuring from the time the first product shipped:

 Cylance was founded on the principle that security should be proactive and easy to manage.
-We are the first to apply AI to endpoint protection (EPP) and endpoint detection and response (EDR) markets.
+We are the first to apply AI to endpoint protection platform (EPP) and endpoint detection and response (EDR) markets.
 Eighty-seven of the Fortune 500 have adopted Cylance’s prevention platform to eliminate breaches, meet regulatory requirements and optimize security resources.

 Customers have replaced numerous layers of security at the endpoint including legacy antivirus with Cylance, which is based on three core capabilities: